pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 So to get root on game-server we need a way of crashing the server, then when it restarts we need to have a file with a reverse shell in it in the /docker-entrypoint.d/ folder so it gets executed.

-On gameserver we see this:
+On game-server we see this:

 ```text
 game-tester@game-server:~$ ls -l /